The God of Surprises

 Now he is hit with a second surprise.
 Peter, the rough, tough, loud talking, direct speaking, pig-headed fisherman, is the first to be called as one of Jesus’ disciples.
 He had no special training, no qualifications, in fact, he regarded himself as completely unworthy to be even in Jesus’ presence.
 He expected to hear Jesus’ anger at being so faithless, but instead he heard the loving words of forgiveness and commission – "Don't be afraid; from now on you will be catching people."

 Right through the Bible we find that God is a God of surprises.
-We hear about Jeremiah whom God called to be a messenger to his people.
+Last week we heard about Jeremiah whom God called to be a messenger to his people.
 Jeremiah was surprised God was asking such a young lad to confront the wickedness of his society with God’s Word.
 Who would listen to someone so young and inexperienced?

 We know Goliath was surprised when the Israelites sent out a young boy by the name of David.
 To the surprise of one and all he defeated the giant.

 We know how surprised both Mary and Joseph were when Gabriel told them that Mary would soon give birth to a son.

 Jesus surprised the local church people by eating with sinners and tax collectors;

 He surprised onlookers when he said to the most hopeless sinners, "Your sins are forgiven";

 Jesus surprised his disciples with parables about the kingdom of God that emphasised that it is the small and the least in the kingdom who are the greatest;